cyanidecupcake/openclipart-svg/README.md

 # Openclipart-svg
 Collections of SVG files originally available on Openclipart.org.

 The prolonged downtime of Openclipart.org has been troublesome for many, including myself, who regularly used Openclipart.org for sourcing graphics for projects.
-Since it seems like [https://en.wikipedia.org/wiki/Openclipart](Openclipart could be down) for a long period of time and might never reopend their doors to the public I thought it was time to do something about it.
+Since it seems like Openclipart could be down for a long period of time and might never reopend their doors to the public I thought it was time to do something about it.

 This is a collection of SVG files that were originally available on Openclipart.org and have been collected from various sources.
 I will not lie to you, they are a mess.
 There is some organization from some of the files but there could very well be hundreds (possibly) thousands of duplicates.
 The majority of files are older collections that I was able to find from across the web.